 There are several ways to disable Gutenberg block editor.
-Why do this is obvious.
+Why to do this is obvious.
 If you’ve used WordPress for a long time, the new editor is ANNOYING!

 One alternative is using plugins to shut off Gutenberg block editor.
 There are two plugin methods that work: